bacal/dstruct/README.md

 Copy the shared dstruct library to your project

 ### CMake
-You can copy the dstruct subdirectory into your project and put `add_subdirectory(dstruct)` in your toplevel makefile
+You can copy the dstruct subdirectory into your project and put `add_subdirectory(dstruct)` in your toplevel CMakeLists.txt